paolobenve/myphotoshare/README.md

 ## Changelog

 * new option `use_geonames`, defaults to false, set it to true in order to create country/state/place albums
+* clustering of places with too many photos is done by the k-means algorithm, better than the previous one, which remains a "legacy"
+* new option `legacy_clustering_function`: if set to false (default), the k-means algorithm is used for clustering places with too many photos

 ### version 3.2 (January 7, 2018)